Irene-Frias/Java-Programming/README.md

-# Java-Programming
-Java exercises carried out for the subject of Multiplatform Application Programming at the I.E.S.
-Bethlehem (Malaga)

-# Java Programming (1st year of Cross-Platform Application Development)
+# Java-Programming (1st year of Cross-Platform Application Development)
-Java exercises for the Programming subject in 1st year of _Desarrollo de Aplicaciones Multiplataforma_ (Cross-Platform Application Development) at the I.E.S.
-Belén (Málaga).
-Most of the exercises in this repository are taken from the Programming manual by [Alfonso Jiménez Martín and Francisco Manuel Pérez Montes (ed.
+Java exercises carried out for the subject of Cross-Platform Application Development at the I.E.S.
+Belén (Málaga) Most of the exercises in this repository are taken from the Programming manual by [Alfonso Jiménez Martín and Francisco Manuel Pérez Montes (ed.
 Paraninfo)](https://www.paraninfo.es/catalogo/9788428342865/programacion--edicion-2021-).

 ## File structure :file_folder:
 The exercises are divided by trimester.
 Within each quarter, they are separated by the manual units (listed below).
 Inside each drive folder is a Java project with several *packages*, numbered and named as follows: